SimulatedGREG/electron-vue/docs/project_structure.md

 #### `./package.json` is for all your development needs

 Here you should install modules that you only need during development.
-Items include scripts, pre-processors, module loaders, etc. In this boilerplate all of the `webpack` dependencies are saved here and **will not** be published in the final production package.
+Items include scripts, pre-processors, module loaders, etc. In this boilerplate all of the `webpack` dependencies are saved here and **will not** be published in final production builds.

 #### `./app/package.json` is for your actual electron app

 **This **`package.json`** is your app's manifest.** Here you should install all your dependencies needed in your final app.
-It is inside this `app` folder that `electron-packager`/`electron-builder` creates production packages.
+It is inside this `app` folder that `electron-packager`/`electron-builder` will create final production builds.

 ##### Installing Native NPM modules

 As mentioned above, we need to make sure our native npm modules are built against electron.
 To do that, we can use [electron/electron-rebuild](https://github.com/electron/electron-rebuild).
-If you are using `electron-builder` to package your app, then you shouldn't have to worry about this step.
+If you are using `electron-builder` to build your app, then you shouldn't have to worry about this step.

 ## On the subject of the `main` process
 During development you may notice `app/src/main/entry.js`.
 This file is used specially for development and enables the use of ES6+ features for the `main` process.
 This file should not have to be modified.